Disa India Ltd.

 Disa India Ltd. (GEORGFISCH) - Director Report

 Company director report

-The Board of Directors has pleasure in presenting the 32nd Annual Report and AuditedFinancial Statements of the Company for the financial year ended 31st March 2019 together with theIndependent Auditors' Report.
+The Board of Directors has pleasure in presenting the 34th Annual Report and AuditedFinancial Statements for the financial year ended 31st March 2019 together with theIndependent Auditors' Report.

 PERFORMANCE OF THE COMPANY

 Overall performance of your Company for the financial year 2018-19 improvedsignificantly with 23.5% growth in revenue from operations and 71.1% growth in profitafter tax as compared to the previous financial year 2017-18.
 The growth is driven by anall-time high and consistent orders inflow during the financial year cost reductioninitiatives undertaken in bringing down the manufacturing and other costs maintaininghead count and adoption of various Lean initiatives for improvement in productivity.
 YourCompany has been able to maintain its market share in all its major product lines andexpect the trend to continue going ahead.

 There has been no change in the nature of business of the Company during the financialyear.